Mathématique: Chapter 6

 “Nowhere.”

 “Oh certainly.
-Colorado is very nice if you enjoy suburban sprawl and you prefer not to be confronted by evidence of human cultural achievement.”
+If you enjoy suburban sprawl and you prefer to be miles away from any evidence of human cultural achievement.”

 “You don’t like tables, you don’t like beds, you don’t like couches.
 What’s the story with that?”

-“I’m not going to sit at the table with only your creepy, automated zero knowledge protocol for company,” Young said.
+“I’m not gonna sit at the table with only your creepy zero-knowledge-thing for company,” Young said.

-“Yes, I can imagine that would be difficult for you with this need you seem to have for constant conversation.
-Also, that’s not my ZKP.”
+“Yes, I can imagine how difficult that’d be with your need for constant conversation.
+But that’s not my ZKP.”

 “Via a constant application of both theory and empiricism.”

-“That is the typical way in which skillsets are acquired,” Rush said, shooting him an appreciatively disdainful look.
+“That is the typical way in which skillsets are acquired,” Rush said, appreciatively disdainful.

-“I’m just surprised that you pulled yourself away from the math long enough to learn how to make this stuff.
-It doesn’t seem like your style.”
+“I’m surprised you pulled yourself away from the math long enough to get this good.”
+Young took another bite of crepe: sweet and tart, crisp and gooey.
+“Doesn’t seem like your style.”

-“Yeah,” Young said, “true, but I’ve worked with a lot of guys like you—“
+“True,” Young admitted, “but I’ve worked with a lot of guys like you—”

-“Smart, passionate about what you do, full of this—” he waved a hand as he took a sip of coffee, “science machismo regarding who can go longest without sleep—that kind of thing.”
+“Smart, passionate about what you do, full of this—” he waved a hand as he took a sip of coffee, it’s bitterness a perfect contrast to the summer-flavored crepe, “—science machismo regarding who can go longest without sleep.
+That kinda thing.”

 “Not that it’s a bad thing,” Young said.
-“When the goa’uld launch asteroids at the Earth and Carter sends them to hyperspace just as they reach the atmosphere—I am fully on board with science machismo.”
+“When the Goa’uld launch asteroids at the Earth and Carter sends them to hyperspace just as they reach the atmosphere—I’m fully on board with science machismo.”

 Young nodded.

-“That’s fair fucking brilliant.
-I wonder if I would have thought of that.
+“That’s fair fuckin’ brilliant.
+I wonder if I’d’ve thought of that.
 Probably not.
 I don’t tend to think about hyperspace.”

 Rush didn’t look at him.
 “It’s faded.
 For the most part.”